rails/rails/guides/source/testing.md

 [`config.active_support.test_order`][] option can be used to configure test order.

 When a test fails you are presented with the corresponding backtrace.
-By default Rails filters that backtrace and will only print lines relevant to your application.
-This eliminates the framework noise and helps to focus on your code.
-However there are situations when you want to see the full backtrace.
-Set the `-b` (or `--backtrace`) argument to enable this behavior:
+By default, Rails filters the backtrace and will only print lines relevant to your application.
+This eliminates noise and helps you to focus on your code.
+However, in situations when you want to see the full backtrace, set the `-b` (or `--backtrace`) argument to enable this behavior:

 ```bash